• Skip to primary navigation

 Squash, a type of vegetable with a variety of species, also comes under this category.

-Here are some crucial points to know about squash and its seeds:
+Here are some important points to know about squash and its seeds:

-Apart from these points shared above, it is important to note that squash plants need enough space for the vines to spread out.
+Apart from these points shared above, note that squash plants need enough space for the vines to spread out.

 They also need ample sunlight and fertile soil.